 Belex with authorities such as Frank Gehry, Herzog & De Meuron, Ronan and Erwan Bouroullec as well as Hella Jongerius is creating a stir today.
 Yet, Belux as before, in the office and at home stands for formal, mature, technically thought-through and durable quality products and arouses attention with the introduction of new materials and technologies.

-Belux is currently creating a stir in the light market with designers such as Frank Gehry, Herzog & De Meuron, Ronan and Erwan Bouroullec as well as Hella Jongerius.
-As ever, Belux stands for conceptually mature, technically sophisticated and durable quality products and keeps in the public eye by introducing new materials and technologies.
-For over thirty years, Thomas Egloff has built the company into an internationally recognised manufacturer of high-quality designer lamps.
-In 2001 he found the ideal partner for the future in Vitra.
+Thomas Egloff has, for over 30 years, built up the company to an internationally recognised producer of high-quality designer lamps.
+He regulated the company succession in 2001 with the ideal partner: Vitra.
 This not only ensured the continued existence of the successful company culture but this internationally well-known furniture manufacture also opened up access to new markets, production methods and not least to a network of some of the most important designers of our time.

 Website by Belux